How to Get UPC Codes

 UPCs consist of a company prefix, an item reference number (IRN), and a single check digit.
-The number of digits in your company prefix depends on how many digits are in your highest IRN, but together there should be a total of 11 digits, with the check digit making the 12th number.
+The number of digits in your company prefix depends on how many digits are in your highest IRN, but together there should be a total of 11 digits, with the check digit being the 12th number.

 The UPC is found under the black vertical lines of the barcode and is scanned together with the barcode at the point of sale.
-The company prefix will link the product to your company and the IRN will identify the exact product.
+The company prefix will link the product to your company, and the IRN will identify the exact product.